seungjeh39/Distributed-Data-Storage/README.md

 # Distributed-Data-Storage
-A mock version of distributed data storage
+A mock version of distributed data storage with Java, using Merkle tree data structure and SHA-256 Hashing algorithm